EthanVanH/GraphicsEngine/A4/README.txt

  This gives us a new point on the polygon. which we will draw to instead of the original.

+---New this version

 #Rastorizing

- - Note this is not yet fully implemented.
 Step 1: rastorize the edges
     -using DDA or brezenheims algorithm
-        -we switched over and it was a mistake.
 Step 2: Build an array of linked lists
+    -Does not need to be linked list in this case as we have only
+    - Can interpolate the z values of the pixels in between by calculating the difference between points -also normals which will be needed for shading
-    - per row of pixels inside
+    - per row of pixels inside the edges
     - made up fo segments
+Step 3: Remove pixels on the extremes of the polygon
-Step 3: fill in those pixels with the polygon colour
+    - This will prevent overlap with adjacent polygons Step 4: fill in those pixels with the polygon colour

+#Hidden Surface Removal

+First we will need the z value of each point along a polygon. we do this through
+    -bilinear interpolation V = [(Vb - Va)/(Xb -Xa)](X - Xa) + Va
+Where the z value vector V, the normal of the point can be calculated via the nomal vector of two points.
+We do this once for each segment of the polygon and get the delta value. so we can just add the delta to each vector and z value along the segment.
+N2 = N1+deltaN and so on for each point along the line.
+Z2 = Z1 + deltaZ
+Now we apply the z buffer algorithm for each interpolated z value.
+The z values that are farther away are drawn the others are removed.

+for all x,y // for each point in the image
+    zBuffer[x,y] = maxDepth; = 1; // set the max depth to start as 1

+for each Polygon P
+    build array of segments //as needed for rastorization we can do both steps in one for y from ymin to ymax // go along the image edge to edge of polygon get Xleft, Xright, Zleft, Zright

+        for x from Xleft to Xright //wal along the x axis get Z //The interpolated z value so once generate the delta value which can be added to the previous z if Z < Zbuffer[x,y]
+                zBuffer[x,y] = z;
+                frameBuffer[x,y] = p.colour